k-ganda/nurture_prediction/README.md

 ## Project Description

-This project demonstrates a Maternal Health Risk Prediction application.
-The app uses a machine learning pipeline to classify patients into different risk levels: **High Risk**, **Low Risk**, and **Mid Risk**.
-It provides a user-friendly Flask-based web application for predictions, data uploads, and retraining of the model.
+The Nurture Prediction app predicts maternal health risks using a machine learning model.
+The app classifies patients into different risk levels: **High Risk**, **Mid Risk**, and **Low Risk**.
+It features a Flask-based web application where users can input patient data for risk predictions, upload new data for model retraining, and explore various visualizations of the dataset.

 ## Features